pavanskipo/lydia_assistant-public_version-/README.md

 In order to start Lydia just clone the repository and run ./initializeLydia.sh

-You can call Lydia from anywhere by using the command lydia
+You can call Lydia from anywhere by using the command `lydia`

-Alternatively you can also run command directly without going into lydia's interface by giving lydia '<Your command here>'
+Alternatively you can also run command directly without going into lydia's interface by giving ```lydia <Your command here>```

 ## Requirements